 - Developing Performance, Expression & Communication Skills in Ballet - September 5, 2013

 - What To Do When Your Teachers Don’t Agree - May 2, 2013

 - “And Remember To Smile!” - November 14, 2012

 Dance Advantage welcomes guest posts from other dance teachers, students, parents, professionals, or those knowledgeable in related fields.
 If you are interested in having your article published at Dance Advantage, please see the following info on submitting a guest post.

-Nichelle Strzepek began Dance Advantage in 2008, equipped with a passion for movement education and an intuitive sense that a blog could bring dancers together.
-She has written about 100,000 words on dance and dance training each year of its existence.
+Nichelle Suzanne began Dance Advantage in 2008, equipped with a passion for movement education and an intuitive sense that a blog could bring dancers together.
 Nichelle holds a BA in dance and is an instructor with more than 17 years experience.
 She covers dance performance in the Houston area as a freelance writer and balances daily life as a mom to two young children.
 In June 2012, Nichelle presented the whats, hows, and whys of blogging on a panel at the annual conference for Dance/USA, the national service organization for professional dance, to better equip artists and companies for engaging their audience and new readers through online communications and content.